curious-broccoli/content/files/en-us/glossary/boolean/html/index.md

 A **boolean attribute** in HTML is an attribute that can be either `true` or `false`.

-It is worth noticing that a boolean attribute is `true` when it is present, and `false` when it is absent.
+It is worth noting that a boolean attribute is `true` when it is present, and `false` when it is absent.

 Here's an example of a HTML boolean attribute `checked`: